Great Basin

 North into the Nevada desert from Las Vegas for a hundred fifty miles or so.
 No trees, no towns, no humans or a goddamned bit of greenery to speak of.
 You call this straight road miserable, but you haven't yet been to Rachel, pop.
 100, whose only claim to fame is that it is the closest town to Area 51, America's famously secret experimental military installation.

-I pulled over a slim hill and saw Rachel sparkling by the light of the moon, a dozen mobile homes and some trash sticking out of the dirt.
+I pulled over a slim hill and saw Rachel sparkling by the light of the moon,

-I stopped in at the Little A'Le'Inn.
+I stopped in at the The Little A'Le'Inn.
 I wanted a beer, but I got the universe.
-The décor - pro-extraterrestrial, pro-gun, anti-Hillary.
-The Little A'Le'Inn has become a mecca for those who believe, but you wouldn't have guessed by the looks of the slouched drinkers at the bar.
-Bill was talking to Howard, "How long you been truckin'?" he asked.
+The décor?
+Pro-extraterrestrial, pro-gun, anti-Hillary.
+The Little A'Le'Inn has become a mecca for believers, though you wouldn't know it by the slouched drinkers at the bar.

 "Since nineteen forty-eight."